 Payroll Warrant (Your Paycheck)

 You will receive a payroll warrant twice a month (semi-monthly) in most cases.
 Official paydays are the 15th and the last working day of the month.
 Payroll warrants are in the mail prior to the official payday so employees will have them by the official payday.
 You have the choice of having your payroll warrant mailed to an address of your choice or to have your wages electronically deposited to a financial institution of your choice.
+Electronic fund transfers typically take place a couple days prior to payday, but the state guarantees you’ll be paid by payday and not before (so plan your automatic withdrawals accordingly).
 Please refer to the appropriate State calendar for dates.

 *Correctional Officers, Alaska Aerospace Corporation, and some AMHS employees are paid bi-weekly instead of semi-monthly.

-State employees who elect to receive their pay via direct deposit are able to view their payroll advice (paystub) information through the Employee Documents Online web site.
-This web site allows State employees to easily access their own personal information in a secure manner that protects confidentiality.
+State employees who elect to receive their pay via direct deposit are able to view their payroll advice (paystub) information through the Employee Self Service website.
+This website allows State employees to easily access their own personal information in a secure manner that protects confidentiality.

-State employees who elect to receive a paper warrant (paycheck) will receive their payroll information attached to the warrant and this information is not available through the Employee Documents Online web site.
-In addition, special payroll adjustments/payments issued via paper warrants are not available online.
+State employees who elect to receive a paper paycheck will receive their payroll information attached to the warrant.
+This information is also available through the Employee Self Service website.

-There are many resource links available on the Employee Documents Online web site to help employees become familiar with this service.
+There are many resource links available on the Division of Finance website to help employees become familiar with this service.

 Salary Schedules list the semi-monthly, bi-weekly or hourly pay rate for each salary range.
 Salary schedules are determined by both collective bargaining agreements and geographical locations and are maintained by the Department of Administration, Division of Finance.

 State Calendars highlighting payroll warrant distribution days and holidays are available for both semi-monthly and bi-weekly schedules on the Department of Administration website.
 (Most State employees are paid on the semi-monthly pay cycle.)